Medill School of Journalism

-The Medill School of Journalism (branded as Northwestern Medill; formally the Medill School of Journalism, Media, Integrated Marketing Communications) is the journalism school of Northwestern University.
-It offers both undergraduate and graduate programs.
-It frequently ranks as one of the top schools of journalism in the United States.
-Medill alumni include over 40 Pulitzer Prize laureates, numerous national correspondents for major networks, many well-known reporters, columnists and media executives.
+The Medill School of Journalism, Media, Integrated Marketing Communications (branded as Northwestern Medill) is the journalism school of Northwestern University.
+It offers undergraduate and graduate degree programs.
 Founded in 1921, it is named for publisher and editor Joseph Medill.

-Northwestern is one of the few schools embracing a technological approach towards journalism.

-Medill received a Knight Foundation grant to establish the Knight News Innovation Laboratory in 2011.
-The Knight Lab is a joint initiative of Medill and the McCormick School of Engineering at Northwestern, one of the first to combine journalism and computer science.

-Description
+History

-The Medill School was founded in 1921, and named after Joseph Medill (1823–1899), owner and editor of the Chicago Tribune, which was then run by his grandsons Robert R. McCormick and Joseph Medill Patterson.
+The Medill School of Journalism was founded in 1921, and named after Joseph Medill (1823–1899), former owner and editor of the Chicago Tribune, which was then run by his grandsons Robert R. McCormick and Joseph Medill Patterson.

+In February 2011, Medill received a grant from the Knight Foundation to establish the Knight News Innovation Laboratory.
+The lab is a joint initiative of Medill and the McCormick School of Engineering at Northwestern.
+It combines the disciplines of journalism and computer science together.